-By the time ovarian cancer is considered as a possible cause of these symptoms, it usually has already spread beyond the ovaries.
-Also, some types of ovarian cancer can rapidly spread to the surface of nearby organs.
-Still, prompt attention to symptoms may improve the odds of early diagnosis and successful treatment.
-If you have symptoms similar to those of ovarian cancer almost daily for more than a few weeks, and they can't be explained by other more common conditions, report them to your health care professional -- preferably a gynecologist -- right away.
+Early cancers of the ovaries often cause no symptoms.
+Symptoms of ovarian cancer can also be caused by other, less serious conditions.
+By the time ovarian cancer is considered as a possible cause of these symptoms, it usually has already spread.
+Also, some types of ovarian cancer can rapidly spread to nearby organs.
+Prompt attention to symptoms may improve the odds of early diagnosis and successful treatment.
+If you have symptoms similar to those of ovarian cancer almost daily for more than a few weeks, report them right away to your health care professional.

 There has been a lot of research to develop a screening test for ovarian cancer, but there hasn’t been much success so far.
-The 2 tests used most often to screen for ovarian cancer are transvaginal ultrasound (TVUS) and the CA-125 blood test.
+The 2 tests used most often (in addition to a complete pelvic exam) to screen for ovarian cancer are transvaginal ultrasound (TVUS) and the CA-125 blood test.

 There are no recommended screening tests for germ cell tumors or stromal tumors.
 Some germ cell cancers release certain protein markers such as human chorionic gonadotropin (HCG) and alpha-fetoprotein (AFP) into the blood.
 After these tumors have been treated by surgery and chemotherapy, blood tests for these markers can be used to see if treatment is working and to determine if the cancer is coming back.